itod/tdtemplateengine/README.md

 ####Filter Extensibility

-You can define your own Filters in ObjC by subclassing `TDFilter` and overriding `-[TDFilter doFilterInContext:]`.
+You can define your own Filters in ObjC by subclassing `TDFilter` and overriding `-[TDFilter doFilter:withArguments:]`.

 ####If Tag